+- If the bus has seat belts, they must be worn.

 - Stay seated while bus is in motion.

 - No food or drinks on the bus including sunflower seeds and candy.

-- No littering
+- No littering.

 - Open windows and escape openings by permission of driver only.

 - Close windows before departing bus.

 - No taunting, teasing, harassing, or physical touching of fellow students.

 - Report problems to driver.

 - Use appropriate language and voice level.

 - Do not vandalize bus.

 - No cleats worn on the bus.

 - ALWAYS follow directions of driver.

 - Driver may assign seats.